Msiavashi/VideoDataGenerator/README.md

 # VideoDataGenerator
-VideoDataGenerator for keras
+VideoDataGenerator for keras and other machine learning and data science frameworks.

 The generator works as simple as ImageDataGenerator which ships with Keras.

 ## Dependencies
-pip install sklearn
+pip install sklearn \b
 pip install Keras

 ## How it Works